Countering foreign interference

 Foreign interference and espionage are core issues in New Zealand’s 2023-2028 National Security Strategy.
 Government agencies are working together, and with local government, business, academia, elected officials, and communities, to build our resilience to foreign interference threats.

-The links below provide more information about the National Security Strategy, the Government’s response to foreign interference, and examples of foreign interference activity in New Zealand being observed by our intelligence and security agencies.
+The links below provide more information about the National Security Strategy, the Government’s response to foreign interference, guidance for academia, businesses, and communities, and examples of foreign interference activity in New Zealand being observed by our intelligence and security agencies.

 National Security Strategy(external link)